SkylineCommunications/dataminer-docs/connector-help/connector_help/Sony Signal Processing Unit.md

 - **Traps**: This page displays the **Traps Destination** table.
 - **Alarms**: This page displays the **Error Status** table.
 This table is both polled and updated based on traps.
 The table is cleared when a "Coldstart" trap is received.
 - **DVE**: This page displays the **DVE** tables and the setting to automatically delete DVEs.
 - **IP IV Interface**: On this page, the **IP IV Interfaces** table allows you to check which interface element is connected to which card.
-The **Resubscribe** button can be used to reset all the created subscriptions.In this range, the supported IP IV interfaces are the **Sony NMI** device and **Sony 2110** device.
+The **Resubscribe** button can be used to reset all the created subscriptions.
+  In this range, the supported IP IV interfaces are the **Sony NMI** device and **Sony 2110** device.

 ## Notes

+**IMPORTANT NOTE:
-**IMPORTANT NOTE:** The index of the Product Information Table and the Device table has a difference of -1 with the DVE element names.
+**The index of the Product Information Table and the Device table has a difference of -1 with the DVE element names.
 DVEs have an element name of the format **MainElementName-Module_Slot No**, with "Slot No" being **PK Product Information Table** **- 1**.

+**Example:**
-**Example:** Main Element: Sony NXL-FR316
+Main Element: Sony NXL-FR316

+Product Information table:
-Product Information table:Key Module DVE Element Name2 NXLK-IP40F Sony NXL-FR316-NXLK-IP40F_1
+Key Module DVE Element Name
+2 NXLK-IP40F Sony NXL-FR316-NXLK-IP40F_1